GSS Methodology Advisory Committee

 Benefits for GSS MAC advisors

-- Recognition for resolving a specific methodological case, or contribution for role in shaping government statistics, through news item or blogs published on GSS website.
+- Recognition for resolving a specific methodological case or contribution to shaping government statistics.

-- Potential to include work in relevant conference and symposium papers and/or journal publications.
+- Potential to include work in relevant conference and symposium papers and journal publications.

 - Invitations to follow-up GSS MAC workshops and meetings.